yichen1990/Nikki-LLM-demo/README.md

 - a replacement for institutional decision-making
 - a fully autonomous agent system

 Instead, it focuses on **orchestration, control, and evaluation** of LLM behavior under explicit governance and security constraints.
-The system overviewed is shown below:
+The system overview is shown below:

 <br>
 <img src="/System_architecture.png" width="800">